top of page

 South Sudan Advocacy Coordinator

-Veronica an experienced women's rights professional based in Juba, South Sudan, where she has over 10 years experience consulting with organisations such as UN Women.
+Veronica is an experienced women's rights professional based in Juba, South Sudan, where she has over 10 years experience consulting with organisations such as UN Women.
 She is currently coordinating advocacy and technical assistance in our project 'Supporting survivors' empowerment through advocacy and reparation'.

 Legal Assistant - Sudan